Complaint from Jersey Trees for Life concerning a beech tree at the development site P/2014/1012 Grouville

 20th April, 9am – Our member emailed to say men were working on the tree.

 21st April 9.30am – The site was visited, photo below.
-The Foreman said the developer had called in Jonathan Le Maistre because they needed to build a retaining wall where the tree stood.
+The Foreman said the developer had called in a commercial tree surgeon because they needed to build a retaining wall where the tree stood.

 Clearly planning permission was only given after much discussion, based about density on the site and car parking provision.
 It appears that the permit was ultimately granted after a further parking site was provided, requiring the removal and re-siting of a retaining wall in Chemin des Maltieres, and the density had been negotiated down to 3 No. 4 bedroom houses re-orientated on the site.